| Ph.D., Geophysics

 * indicates students and postdocs as co-authors

-Bueti*, M.R., I. Ginis, L.M.
+*Bueti, M.R., I. Ginis, L.M.
 Rothstein and S.M.
 Griffies, 2014: Tropical cyclone-induced thermocline warming and its regional and global impacts.
-J. Climate, submitted.
+J. Climate, in press.

-Gao*, K. and I. Ginis, 2014: On the generation of roll vortices due to the inflection point instability of the hurricane boundary layer flow.
+*Gao, K. and I. Ginis, 2014: On the generation of roll vortices due to the inflection point instability of the hurricane boundary layer flow.
 J. Atmos.
-Sci., submitted.
+Sci., in press.

 *Yablonsky, R. M., I. Ginis, B. Thomas, V. Tallapragada, D. Sheinin, and L. Bernardet, 2014: Ocean coupling in NOAA’s Hurricane Weather Research and Forecasting (HWRF) Model.
 J. Atmos. and Oceanic Tech., submitted.